 SanDisk 128GB Extreme SDXC UHS-I Memory Card -you need one if you want to make videos.
 It has tones of space that you need, especially if you take pictures in RAW mode with your camera.

-– I personally use a bunch of Adobe software for my photography.
-Lightroom, Photoshop, Spark are my favorites.
+– I use a bunch of Adobe software for my photography.
+Lightroom, Photoshop, and Spark are my favorites.
 I definitely recommend them if you take lots of photos.

 Plugins are little pieces of software that help your blog in many ways.
-I do not want to get into the technical detail, but you need few that in my opinion are very important to have.
+I do not want to get into the technical detail, but you need a few that, in my opinion, is very important to have.

 Akismet– Used by millions, Akismet is quite possibly the best way in the world to protect your blog from spam.

 Create By Mediavine– This is the plugin I use to write my recipes.
-It is beautifully made and helps my blog to be seen in Google and Pinterest.
+It is beautifully made and helps my blog to be seen on Google and Pinterest.

 Yoast SEO– helps you with your search engine optimization.
-There are other plugins that might do the same thing, but this is one favorite among millions of bloggers.
+Other plugins might do the same thing, but this is one favorite among millions of bloggers.

-Read more here about my reasons to blog.
+Read more here about my reasons for blogging.
 This article will possibly answer some other questions you might have.